TheMojoMan/xiaomi-pipa/pipa-multiboot.md

 ## Thanks
  - The author of the Mu-Qcom efi boot loader.
  - [Timofey](https://github.com/timoxa0) for initial refind files/config for nabu which I adapted for pipa.
- - rmux and domin for improving readability and helpful improvements.
+ - rmux and domin746826 for improving readability and for helpful improvements.